-Roasted Vegetable Farro Bowl
+Roasted Tomato and Eggplant Farro Bowl

 This post may contain affiliate links.
 Please read my disclosure policy.